jdc18/angular-product-app-keycloak/angular-product-app2/README.md

 Author: Juan Diego Calle
 Level: Intermediate
 Technologies: AngularJS JAX-RS
-Summary: Another app

 What is it?
 -----------

-This is your project!
 It is a sample, deployable Maven 3 project, but you really dont need maven.
-It is based on Angular Product App from keycloak https://github.com/keycloak/keycloak/tree/master/examples/demo-template You ll need the the database-service example
+It is based on Angular Product App from keycloak. https://github.com/keycloak/keycloak/tree/master/examples/demo-template You'll need the the database-service example from the demo-template from Keycloak.

 System requirements
 -------------------